 Spinning can be performed as an anaerobic exercise, pulling energy from reserves and building up muscular endurance over an extended timeframe.
 However, there are also aerobic benefits.
 Spinning classes include both endurance and cardiovascular training.

-Heart health is an obvious benefit, as is lung capacity.
+Heart health is one of the most obvious benefits of Spinning, as is lung capacity.
 As we work harder, we will learn to work on controlled breathing, as well.
 This can help with anxiety and help lower the heart rate when in a situation where physical exertion begins to take the breath away.

 5. Set Your Own Pace